sourcegraph/about/handbook/product/design/research/index.md

 ### Competitive and analogous research

-It's worthwhile to see how other tools and platforms are solving parallel problems.
-We usually keep screenshots and references in artifacts like RFCs and in project Figma files.
+It can be beneficial to see how other tools and platforms are solving parallel problems.
+We usually collect and store screenshots and references in artifacts like RFCs and the Research layer in Figma projects.
+We also have [Styleboards in Figma](https://www.figma.com/files/project/10712517/Styleboards?fuid=1011662758768504201) for collecting inspiration for product areas.

 ### Existing artifact analysis.